Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_cupid_enabled                              0       // Whether or not the Cupid should spawn ttt_sponge_enabled                             0       // Whether or not the Sponge should spawn ttt_guesser_enabled                            0       // Whether or not the Guesser should spawn ttt_drunk_enabled                              0       // Whether or not the Drunk should spawn ttt_oldman_enabled                             0       // Whether or not the Old Man should spawn ttt_killer_enabled                             0       // Whether or not the Killer should spawn
+ttt_cupid_enabled                              0       // Whether or not the Cupid should spawn ttt_sponge_enabled                             0       // Whether or not the Sponge should spawn ttt_guesser_enabled                            0       // Whether or not the Guesser should spawn ttt_cannibal_enabled                           0       // Whether or not the Cannibal should spawn ttt_drunk_enabled                              0       // Whether or not the Drunk should spawn ttt_oldman_enabled                             0       // Whether or not the Old Man should spawn ttt_killer_enabled                             0       // Whether or not the Killer should spawn